 “Making fake biography, false history, concocting a half-imaginary existence out of the actual drama of my life is my life.
 There has to be some pleasure in this life, and that’s it.” —Philip Roth

-The Paris Review, reviewing the work of photographer Mark Yankus, described the process as “creating effect through digital means“.
+The Paris Review, in an interview with photographer Mark Yankus, described his process as “creating the effect through digital means“.

 2. displayed together